-- 13 With the increasing use of technology to prepare and to access information (use of XBRL reporting, European Single European Format), the interaction of objectivebased standards (moving away from lists of required disclosures) and electronic reporting should be considered. - 14 Paragraph BC 212 of the Basis for Conclusion assumes that IFRS Taxonomy elements would be created by the IASB for each item of information specifically mentioned in the IFRS Standards to meet an objective.
-However, for items of information that are not in the examples listed in the IFRS Standards, the IASB expects companies to add entity-specific extensions for electronic reporting. - 15 Although, in the context of the European regulation currently block tagging for disclosures is required, EFRAG observes that, at a global level, users of the IFRS Taxonomy may be affected as it requires the detailed tagging of the footnotes to the financial statements. - 16 This is because tagging disclosures that will be less standardised and comparable as well as include more entity-specific narrative information could be challenging.
-Information tagged in a certain way will be deemed comparable and might be used without further analysis as to the real level of comparability. - 17 EFRAG considers that a multiplication of entity specific extensions would defeat the whole purpose of XBRL reporting: standardised tagging.
-EFRAG notes that the request for structured, standardised report data for a variety of different purposes comes from several stakeholders. - 18 EFRAG therefore urges the IASB to further consider the interaction between the proposals in the ED and the developments in digital reporting.
+- users to choose the appropriate level of aggregation within a digital format.
+However, it would not lead to a difference in the amount of information provided between printed and digital financial statements. - With the increasing use of technology to prepare and to access information (use of XBRL reporting, European Single European Format), the interaction of objective-based standards (moving away from lists of required disclosures) and electronic reporting should be considered. - Paragraph BC 212 of the Basis for Conclusion assumes that IFRS Taxonomy elements would be created by the IASB for each item of information specifically mentioned in the IFRS Standards to meet an objective.
+However, for items of information that are not in the examples listed in the IFRS Standards, the IASB expects companies to add entity-specific extensions for electronic reporting. - Although, in the context of the European regulation currently block tagging for disclosures is required, EFRAG observes that, at a global level, users of the IFRS Taxonomy may be affected as it requires the detailed tagging of the footnotes to the financial statements. - 17 This is because tagging disclosures that will be less standardised and comparable as well as include more entity-specific narrative information could be challenging.
+Information tagged in a certain way will be deemed comparable and might be used without further analysis as to the real level of comparability. - 18 EFRAG considers that a multiplication of entity specific extensions would defeat the whole purpose of XBRL reporting: standardised tagging.
+EFRAG notes that the request for structured, standardised report data for a variety of different purposes comes from several stakeholders.
+EFRAG therefore urges the IASB to further consider the interaction between the proposals in the ED and the developments in digital reporting.